-If you do decide to hire a divorce lawyer, it is important that you take your time and hire the right divorce lawyer for your situation.
-For example, if you do want to hire an attorney to help you with your divorce, but you want to minimize any time that needs to be spent in court, be sure that your attorney will work with you towards that goal.
+If you do decide to hire a divorce lawyer, it's important that you take your time and hire the right one for your situation.
 Be sure to ask any potential attorney many questions during your consultation.
-For example, would your attorney support a decision to seek settlement outside of court, or does your attorney have a track record of battling out even the most minor issues in front of a judge.
+For example, would your attorney support a decision to seek settlement outside of court, or does your attorney have a track record of battling out even the most minor issues in front of a judge?
 Lawyers are charged to be the zealous advocate for their client's interests, so you need to be sure that you make your interests clear to your attorney at the outset.

-However, there are some divorce lawyers that take the zealous advocacy too far, often fighting battles for their client that seem trivial to all but the attorney.
+Some divorce lawyers take the zealous advocacy too far, often fighting battles for their client that seem trivial to all but the attorney.
 If your spouse has hired such a lawyer, you may need to fight fire with fire instead of simply giving up.
 When this happens, your divorce may end up turning ugly and lasting quite some time.
 You and your spouse may end up running out of money for your attorneys and could quite possibly end up back at the settlement table.

 What can make these divorces even worse is if there are children involved.
 Indeed, many sources now find that a child's sense of security often goes down in direct correlation to how long a divorce proceeding lasts.
 In addition, it often appears that the longer a divorce lasts, the longer it will take to develop a good relationship with your child when the proceeding is over.

 In general, a couple that is seeking a divorce cannot use the same attorney.
 This is because of the many ethical rules that an attorney must abide by during his law practice.
 However, joint representation may be allowed when: